llwyd1/alx-higher_level_programming/0x05-python-exceptions/README.md

 File 0-safe_print_list.py - is a function that prints elements of a list <br>

 File 1-safe_print_integer.py - is a function that prints an integer with "{:d}.format(value).<br>"

+File 2-safe_print_list_integers.py - is a function that prints the first x elements of a list and only integers <br>